Klympen is a simple and efficient fly for sea run browns, which should be able to catch many other kinds of fish

 A current favorite is a small orange version, which has proved to be a good autumn fly.

-The hallmark of the fly is the copper body, which consists of wire wound as a foundation and then wound on top of itself as a rib.
+of the fly is the copper body, which consists of wire wound as a foundation and then wound on top of itself as a rib.
 With a bit of varnish (or even epoxy, Bug Bond or similar), this creates a solid, heavy and durable body.
 Apart from that the fly is basically a tail and a front hackle, and on many variations there isn't even a tail.

 The copper body gives the fly mass and density, and is most likely one of the reasons for its success.
 It penetrates the surface easily and descends towards the bottom very rapidly, making it fish in deeper levels of the water than many of our usual coastal flies.

 The variations are mainly some smaller tailless flies and some really bright and flashy orange ones.
 All have proven efficient, and all are quick and easy to tie and use few and common materials.

 You can omit the varnish on the body, but the result is probably a fly that disintegrates quickly.
 The heavy copper will move on the hook shank when you cast the fly, get tarnished and/or brittle after just one trip in the water and very often break after touching rocks in the water or stones in the backcast.

 are very brief.
 You will find a more detailed set of tying instructions below.